joaomdmoura/sweet/README.md

 So just a few tips:

 * Forget '>', '<', '/','attribute="value"'.
+ * Attributes are defined without ' " ' ( eg. type=password )
+ * You can use shortcuts to "id" and "class" attributes ( eg. #myid / .myclass )
 * You blocks will be defined by indentation, so start to make a clean code.
 * String must have '"'.
 * There is no more inline content, everything is indented.